 Jacksons Lane is a registered charity (Charity no. 1119318) and company limited by guarantee.
 We are governed and led by a Board of Trustees who give their time, energy and expertise to the organisation on a voluntary basis.

 Current membership of the Board is as follows:

-Kate Anderson is a creative producer and strategic arts leader who lives 5 minutes from Jacksons Lane.
-Festival Director of Bloomsbury Festival and Co-Director of theatre company, Ingenious Purpose, Kate also undertakes occasional strategic development projects including for Puppet Centre.
+Kate Anderson is a creative producer and strategic arts leader who lives five minutes from Jacksons Lane.
+Festival Director of Bloomsbury Festival and Co-Director of theatre company Ingenious Purpose, Kate also undertakes occasional strategic development projects including for Puppet Centre.
 Kate was Executive Director/joint CEO of Southampton’s Nuffield Theatre for twelve years where she produced/co-produced over a hundred productions at the theatre and on tour.
-In 2008, Kate led the company’s successful tender to run the performing arts in Southampton’s new arts complex which is due to open later in 2017.
+In 2008, Kate led the company’s successful tender to run the performing arts in Southampton’s new arts complex.
 Earlier roles included working with Scarlet Theatre at The Bull in Barnet, Richmond Theatre and ENO.
-Kate is also on the Board of Think Tank Theatre (Streatham Space Project), and National Centre for Circus Arts and is an Artistic Quality Assessor for Arts Council England.
+Kate is also on the Board of Think Tank Theatre (Streatham Space Project) and National Centre for Circus Arts and is an Artistic Quality Assessor for Arts Council England.

 Adam runs a small consultancy practice advising on strategy, brand and communications for responsible businesses and social enterprises.
 He loves family, fine food and Arsenal FC.